neuralmagic/sparseml/research/mfac/tutorials/gradual_pruning_with_mfac.md

 ### Steps
 1. Setting Up
 2. Inspecting the Recipes
-3. Run M-FAC and Magnitude Pruning
+3. Running M-FAC and Magnitude Pruning
 4. Comparing the Results